aisingapore/TagUI/README.md

 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```

 The automation flow can be triggered from scheduling, command line, URL, REST API, email etc. Everything happens headlessly in the background without seeing any web browser, so you can continue using the computer or server uninterrupted.
-Running on a visible web browser is also supported, using Firefox and SlimerJS (see firefox option below).
+Running on a visible web browser is also supported, using Firefox browser and SlimerJS (see firefox option below).
 Outgoing API calls can be made with a single line to integrate with other downstream applications.

 If you know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.

 Originally developed by a test automation engineer to avoid writing code to automate web interactions.

-### MEDIA AND GITHUB
-Mentioned in Hacker News, Codrops Collective, BlogDuWebdesign, CSS Author. #1 automation stack on StackShare, a website listing technology stacks used by different companies. #2 GitHub open-source project for topics business, natural-language and #3 for chrome-extension.
-Starred by GitHubbers from over 50 countries.

 ### PILOT AND UPDATES
-Tebel.Automation, a solo-engineer startup that created TA.Gui, is now calling out globally to businesses and individuals to implement pilot web automation projects FREE OF CHARGE.
-[See this](https://medium.com/tebelorg/tebel-automation-is-calling-out-for-free-implementation-of-web-automation-2c0c4130d753) if you have a repetitive or time-sensitive task / process that you think might be good to automate.

 The goal of making automation accessible to more people is somewhat met by TA.Gui v1.0.
 By recording and then editing in simple natural language, a streamline development workflow is now possible for rapid prototyping and deployment of automation.
 Whether someone knows programming or not.

 The goal for TA.Gui v2.0 is to push the boundaries of what is possible to be done by an automation tool.
 By gathering use cases from wide groups of people and implementing them, TA.Gui can rapidly iterate with new features that let it handle new and increasingly complex automation scenarios.

+Tebel.Automation, the solo-engineer startup that created TA.Gui, is now calling out globally to businesses and individuals to implement pilot web automation projects FREE OF CHARGE.
+[Here's more info](https://medium.com/tebelorg/tebel-automation-is-calling-out-for-free-implementation-of-web-automation-2c0c4130d753) if you have a repetitive or time-sensitive task / process that you think might be good to automate.

 To get updates on TA.Gui automation news, email hi@tebel.org.
 Unsubscribe anytime by emailing bye@tebel.org.
 Newsletter service managed by a homemade mailbot, modified from open-source mailbot TA.Mail.
 More automation stuff @ tebelorg on Facebook, Twitter, YouTube, Medium.